ezobraz/timetracker-for-trello/README.md

 # Timetracker for Trello
-Quick time tracker power-up for Trello.
+Quick time tracker power-up for trello.
 Pure javascript, doesn't require any server-side part.
+You CAN close your browser window, or shut down your computer, the timer will still work if you launched it.

 # Screenshots